Eric Haase Player Props: Tigers vs. Rangers

-Eric Haase -- with a slugging percentage of .370 in his past 10 games, including two extra-base hits -- will be in action for the Detroit Tigers against the Texas Rangers, with Martin Perez on the mound, on June 27 at 8:05 PM ET.
+Eric Haase -- with a slugging percentage of .370 in his past 10 games, including two extra-base hits -- will be in action for the Detroit Tigers versus the Texas Rangers, with Dane Dunning on the hill, on June 28 at 8:05 PM ET.

-In his most recent appearance, he went 1-for-4 with a triple against the Rangers.
+In his previous game he had a one-hit showing (1-for-4) against the Rangers.

 Eric Haase Game Info & Props vs. the Rangers